 Farmers encouraged to view new SunSmart video

 Working outdoors for long period’s means farmers are one of the highest risk groups for skin cancer.
-Francis Bligh, Teagasc Health and Safety Specialist encourages farmers to watch the new SunSmart video here and has details on Healthy Ireland SunSmart steps that farmers can take to be SunSmart.
+High temperatures are predicted over the next few days.
+Teagasc encourages farmers to watch the SunSmart video.
+Read also details on Healthy Ireland SunSmart steps for farmers.

-Recent CSO figures (2018) suggest that almost one in four (26.6%) of skin cancer deaths in Ireland are from the construction, outdoor and farming industry.
+CSO figures from 2018 suggest that almost one in four (26.6%) of skin cancer deaths in Ireland are from the construction, outdoor and farming industry.
 One death every week in Ireland is related to sun exposure at work.
 Research by Dr Breda Smyth MD indicates that farmers have 3 times higher cancer mortality than blue/white collar workers, with skin cancer being a major source.

 The HSE ‘s National Cancer Control Programme in collaboration with Healthy Ireland and cross-sectoral partners is supporting outdoor workers to be SunSmart to avoid skin cancer.
-This group working in collaboration with Met Eireann and the Health Innovation Hub has developed a new animation video on how outdoor workers can be SunSmart.
+This group working in collaboration with Met Eireann and the Health Innovation Hub developed an animation video on how outdoor workers can be SunSmart.